conorotompkins/nhl_expected_penalties/README.md

 At the player-season level, what player characteristics are associated with drawing more penalties at 5v5?

+My theory is that the variables used to calculate xG are the same ones that help players draw penalties.
+If that is true, NHL players think there is value in xG.

 * Box score stats (all 5v5)
   * Goals
   * Primary assists